SiegeEngineers/aoe2cm2/README.md

 ### global ban
 prevent any player from picking the selected civilisation in a future turn

-### exclusive pick
-select one of the civilisations for play; it cannot be picked again by the same player in a future turn

-### exclusive ban
-prevent the opponent from picking the selected civilisation in a future turn; it cannot be banned again by the same player in a future turn

 ### hidden pick
 select one of the civilisations for play without showing